AthulNoobie/Whatsapp_Gemini_AI_Bot/README.md

 #### Please give a ⭐ if you like it.

-### Follow the video tutorial if you have any doubt 🤩👇
+### Follow the video tutorial to set up the bot 🤩👇

 ### ⚠️ Don't clone.
 It won't work in Local environment.
 Follow the steps in the video.